Why choose Zirconia over Porcelain fused to metal (PFM) crowns?

 Zirconia has a remarkably great strength.

-The crowns will not break as easily as porcelain and therefore overcomes chipping and fracture of the crown.
+These metal free zirconia crowns will not break as easily as porcelain and therefore overcomes chipping and fracture of the crown.

 2. Thickness of the crowns

-Zirconia crowns are inherently strong even at a thickness of as low as 0.5mm.
+the metal free zirconia crowns are inherently strong even at a thickness of as low as 0.5mm.
 Porcelain fused to metal crowns on the other hand require around 1.5-2mm of thickness for the metal and porcelain layering over it, making it bulky.

 3. Tooth reduction